Navigating Generative Engine Optimisation (GEO): A Beginners Guide for Small Business Owners

 Here's a quick checklist for optimising content based on user intent:

-By focusing on what users genuinely want, businesses not only enhance engagement but also position themselves favourably in the search landscape, driven increasingly by AI and generative engines.
+By focusing on what users genuinely want, businesses enhance engagement and position themselves favourably in the search landscape, driven increasingly by AI and generative engines.

 Role of Generative AI in Modern Search Behaviours